cotestatnt/AgileStateMachine/README.md

 ___
 ### Introduction

-States represent the different situations in which the machine can be at any time.
-The transitions connect two states, and are associated with a trigger condition which carries out the change of state (if you take a look at the examples included, you will find some different way for triggering a transition).
+**States** represent the different situations in which the machine can be at any time.
+A **Transition** connect two states, and are associated with a trigger condition which carries out the change of state (if you take a look at the examples included, you will find some different way for triggering a transition).

 To update the machine, call the `execute()` function, which checks for transitions that have the current state as input and associated conditions.